Draco18s/Advent_of_Code_2021/README.md

 *Day 17: tore out my hair trying to figure out why my regex wasn't working.
 I was feeding it day 16's input.
 Did not find the elegant solution to part 1.*

 *Day 18: Explode() was the puzzle.
 I had numerous bugs that took some time working through step by step with different examples until locating the error.*

+*Day 19: A harder variant of the sea monster puzzle from last year.
+Takes about 22 minutes to execute part 1.
+Part 2 is almost the exact same code, just tracks a different value.*